Direct Appointment Program

 Direct Appointment Application

 Apply online via the "Application" link below.
 Use the "Discover More Information" sidebar resources to find FAQs, Guide to the Navy JAG Corps, and schedule your interview.
-Interested in speaking to a recruiter?
+Interested in speaking to a general Navy recruiter?
 Visit www.navy.com.

 Who Is Eligible